 Venice Airport (also known as Marco Polo Airport)

-Venice Marco Polo Airport is located in Venice, Italy and stands as the forth busiest airport in Italy.
+Venice Marco Polo Airport is located in Venice, Italy, and stands as the fourth busiest airport in Italy.
 Venice Airport was named after the merchant traveller Marco Polo, thus the name Venice Marco Polo Airport.
 The IATA code of Venice airport is “VCE” and serves as a base for Volotea and Easyjet airlines.
 VCE Airport is an international airport which has one terminal with 3 floors.
 The ground floor of VCE airport is for flight arrivals and the second floor is for flight departures.
-The departure area has 70 check-in counters and with 2 lounges airside for its passengers.
-Like many other airport the departure gates are separate for Schengen and non-Schengen destinations.
+The departure area has 70 check-in counters and 2 lounges airside for its passengers.
+Like many other airports, the departure gates are separate for Schengen and non-Schengen destinations.